Noiredd/PEGAS/docs/tutorial.md

 From this moment the UPFG is in control over your vehicle, and if you're too low and it decides to pitch up too much, you might experience your vehicle tumbling out of control for a moment, or even rapidly disassembling.
 It's not possible to provide example numbers, as this variable strongly depends on your vehicle - see the [boot files](kOS/boot).

+##### Rolling
+Roll control in PEGAS is achieved using two mechanisms.
+First roll maneuver occurs together with the pitchover, by angle given via `initialRoll` key.
+By default (in case the key was not present) vehicle will roll to 0 degrees angle.
+In any time during the flight, roll can be changed during a preprogrammed event (see [`sequence`](#sequence) below).

 ### [Vehicle](reference.md#vehicle)
 Physical description of each stage of your vehicle, *as seen by the UPFG algorithm*.
 That means, **only those stages that will be actively guided need to be listed here**.